Managed Wildlife Species

 Prescribed prairie burns are timed to provide a variety of grass densities across the prairie.
 Three Rivers’ wildlife management has allowed the Henslow’s Sparrow, a state endangered species, to maintain healthy populations at Crow-Hassan and Murphy-Hanrehan.
 These species are tracked through songbird surveys.

-In 2004, Three Rivers’ wildlife staff attempted to reestablish a martin colony by installing martin condos at the Baker Campground beach and along the shore of Lake Minnetonka at Noerenberg Gardens.
-Due to tree plantings (martins will not nest near trees), the houses were moved in 2006 to open locations at Baker National Golf Course, the swimming beach at French Regional Park, and at Eagle Lake Golf Center.
-As of 2008, all three colonies are thriving along with the addition of new colonies in the process of being established at Noerenberg Gardens, Gale Woods Farm and Cedar Lake Farm.
+In 2004, Three Rivers’ wildlife staff attempted to re-establish a Martin colony by installing Martin houses at the Baker Campground beach and along the shore of Lake Minnetonka at Noerenberg Gardens.
+Due to tree plantings (Martins will not nest near trees), the houses were moved in 2006 to open locations at Baker National Golf Course, the swimming beach at French Regional Park, and at Eagle Lake Golf Center.
+As of 2008, all three colonies were thriving, and new housing structures were later installed at Noerenberg Gardens, Gale Woods Farm and Cedar Lake Farm.

-The three active Purple Martin colonies around the Park District produced 214 young Martins in 2016.
+With dedicated efforts from staff and volunteers, the newly installed sites also successfully attracted nesting Martins and remain active for six established colonies.
 In addition to their summer homes in Minnesota, these amazing birds migrate and spend their winters in Brazil.

-For Martin colonies to be successful, careful monitoring must be completed.
-The biggest threats to the colonies are competition for nest cavities by non-native, aggressive house sparrows and other native species, along with a variety of predators that can destroy the colony.
-While establishing the colonies has been a challenge, the efforts of Three Rivers staff and many helpful volunteers has paid off.
-The Park District participates in the Minnesota Purple Martin Working Group.
+For Martin colonies to be successful, careful monitoring and maintenance must be completed.
+The biggest threats to the colonies are competition for nest cavities by non-native, aggressive house sparrows and other native species, along with a variety of predators and other threats that can destroy the colony.
+While establishing the colonies has been a challenge, the efforts of Three Rivers staff and many helpful volunteers have paid off.
+The Park District submits all nest check data to the Purple Martin Conservation Association.

 Three Rivers is committed to maintaining a viable population of white-tailed deer in the park reserves and some regional parks.
 Deer herds in the parks are counted annually through aerial deer surveys conducted by helicopter each winter.